Moodyw03/MemoMingle/README.md

 **JSHint:** A static code analysis tool used for detecting errors and potential problems in JavaScript code.

-**Flask-Migrate**: An extension that handles SQLAlchemy database migrations for Flask applications.

-**chat GPT** GPT was leveraged for advanced problem resolution.
+**chat GPT:** GPT was leveraged for advanced problem resolution.

-**VS Code** The application was developed and executed using Visual Studio Code as the preferred Integrated Development Environment (IDE).
+**VS Code:** The application was developed and executed using Visual Studio Code as the preferred Integrated Development Environment (IDE).

-**Eraser** for the creation of flowcharts and wireframes during the design process.
+**Eraser:** For the creation of flowcharts and wireframes during the design process.

 ## Credits

 images by Dalle

 ## Acknowledgements